 Tokyo Workshop: Finding Emotion in Narrative with Susan Meiselas & Newsha Tavakolian

-Join Susan Meiselas and Newsha Tavakolian for an in-depth workshop designed to deepen your storytelling ability
+Join Susan Meiselas and Newsha Tavakolian for a unique and in-depth joint workshop designed to deepen your storytelling ability

 Apply now for this five-day intensive workshop hosted by Magnum Tokyo that will push participants to find the “emotion in narrative” and deepen their storytelling ability.